 - Detection and surveillance of diabetic neuropathy are an essential routine part of a diabetic annual review.

-- An annual incidence of 2.2% was found in a large community survey in the UK, and up to 7.2% in patients with neuropathy.
+- An annual incidence of 2.2% was found in a large community survey in the UK and in up to 7.2% in patients with neuropathy.

 - Painful diabetic neuropathy is estimated to affect between 16% and 26% of people with diabetes.